Respond Solutions Inc.

 - Recall and apply established methods of Infectious Disease Control

-- Identify personal protective techniques to minimize the spread of infectious disease
+- Identify personal protective measures to minimize the spread of infectious disease

 - Recall how to use Personal Protective Equipment (PPE)